 The Cable Wizard will check if there are any cable model files to be displayed and, in case there are none, give an appropriate message to the user.
 Otherwise, the cables will be displayed in alphabetical order of their respective specified names.

-/LF30/ Deprecation of Cable Model
+/LF30/ Deprecation of Cable Model (Darf bleiben)

 If the Cable Wizard receives a command for deletion of a cable model, it will check if the command for deletion came from an authenticated user.
 If not, the cable is not deleted, otherwise the model is purged from the database and the display page is refreshed, now without displaying the deleted cable.